longevity-genie/biothings-mcp/README.md

 - [myvariant.info](https://myvariant.info) — Variant annotation and query service
 - [mychem.info](https://mychem.info) — Chemical compound annotation and query service

+If you want to understand more what is Model Context Protocol and how to use it more efficiently you can take [DeepLearning AI Course](https://www.deeplearning.ai/short-courses/mcp-build-rich-context-ai-apps-with-anthropic/) or just search for MCP videos on YouTube.

 ## About MCP (Model Context Protocol)

 MCP is a protocol that bridges the gap between AI systems and specialized domain knowledge.
 It enables: